FAE Alumni

 Dr. Shawn P. Zack

-• Assistant Professor of Anatomy, University of Arizona College of Medicine-Phoenix
+• Assistant Professor of Anatomy, Department of Basic Medical Sciences, University of Arizona College of Medicine, Phoenix, AZ

 Dr. Ann C. Zumwalt

-• Assistant Professor in the Department of Anatomy & Neurobiology, Boston University School of Medicine, Boston, MA
+• Associate Professor, Department of Anatomy and Neurobiology, Boston University School of Medicine, Boston, MA

 • Ph.D., 2004 - The effect of endurance exercise on the morphology of muscle attachment sites: An experimental study in sheep (Ovis aries)